Introduction to Pharmacology

 An Open Learning Faculty Member is available to assist students.
 Primary communication through the Learning Environment’s “Mail” tool or by phone.
 Students will receive the necessary contact information at the start of the course.

-Students applying this course towards any TRU Health Care program may be required to obtain a minimum of 60% overall to meet program requirements.
+To complete this course successfully, you must achieve a passing grade of at least 50% or higher on the overall course and 50% or higher on the mandatory Final Exam.
+Students applying this course towards any TRU Health Care program are be required to obtain a minimum of 60% overall to meet program requirements.